liu044100/SmileTouchID/README.md

 pod 'SmileTouchID'

 ```
-Or you can drag the `SmileAuth` fold to your project.
+Or you can drag the `SmileAuth` folder to your project.

 **Step 2.** Import `SmileAuthenticator.h` to your `AppDelegate.m`, and add below line to `didFinishLaunchingWithOptions`.